1. HOME

 It's all good my son.

-*Andrew passed away suddenly from acute leukemia on February 17, 2012
+*Andrew passed away suddenly from acute leukemia on February 17, 2012.

 Susan

-I sit here feeling even more broken trying to pull words from my soul and feeling shame having to look up how to write my son's eulogy.
-I am so sorry for the loss of your amazing son.
-This is definitely the most heartbreaking thing to do.
-As I read your words, so many of the same words are popping into my head of the conversations I have had with family and friends of my own amazing son the past few days.
+As I read your words, so many of the same words are popping into my head from the conversations I have had with family and friends about my own amazing son over the past few days.

-I just want to thank everyone who has shared their very meaningful, heartfelt and eloquent words.
+Tonja Green says: I just want to thank everyone who has shared their very meaningful, heartfelt and eloquent words.

 I am currently preparing what I am going to say at my best friend's son's memorial service.
 I have watched my friend grieving in such pain and loss this past week.
 It is absolutely heart wrenching.

 The words I have read here from everyone who has shared have definitely helped.
+So too, does this quote: "To live in hearts we leave behind, is not to die" - Thomas Campbell.

-My 'baby' brother died (suddenly, and unexpectedly) at the age of 23 less than a week ago.
+Leigh Rae says: My 'baby' brother died (suddenly, and unexpectedly) at the age of 23 less than a week ago.
 I've been trying to look for inspiration for what to say about him at his funeral.

 This has helped so much, at a time that is so hard.
 Thank you. xx